rpivo/react-automation-profiler/README.md

 };
 ```

-For convenience, the `'click'` action type is the default value and can therefore be omitted:
+For convenience, the `'click'` action type is the default value and can therefore be omitted.
+A series of click actions can be combined into a single array:
 ```js
 export default {
   'Toggle PlayArea Card Active': [